Switcheo (SWTH) Hits 24 Hour Trading Volume of $92,723.00

-Switcheo (CURRENCY:SWTH) traded down 5.9% against the dollar during the one day period ending at 23:00 PM Eastern on March 12th.
-In the last week, Switcheo has traded down 13.3% against the dollar.
-One Switcheo coin can now be purchased for $0.0134 or 0.00000030 BTC on cryptocurrency exchanges.
-Switcheo has a total market capitalization of $22.07 million and approximately $92,723.00 worth of Switcheo was traded on exchanges in the last day.
+Switcheo (SWTH) traded down 5.9% against the US dollar during the one day period ending at 19:00 PM Eastern on March 14th.
+One Switcheo coin can currently be bought for about $0.0134 or 0.00000030 BTC on major cryptocurrency exchanges.
+Over the last seven days, Switcheo has traded down 13.3% against the US dollar.
+Switcheo has a market capitalization of $22.07 million and approximately $92,723.00 worth of Switcheo was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.